Star Trek: The Motion Picture: Early development

 On October 8, 1976, Bryant and Scott delivered a 20-page treatment, Planet of the Titans, which executives Barry Diller, Jeffrey Katzenberg and Michael Eisner liked.
 In it, Kirk and his crew encounter beings they believe to be the mythical Titans and travel back millions of years in time, accidentally teaching early man to make fire.
 Planet of the Titans also explored the concept of the third eye.
-With the studio's acceptance of this treatment, Roddenberry immediately stopped work on other projects to refocus on Star Trek, and the screenwriters and Isenberg were deluged with grateful fan mail.
+With the studio finally moving forward with a treatment, Roddenberry stopped work on other projects to refocus on Star Trek, and the screenwriters and Isenberg were deluged with grateful fan mail.
 Isenberg began scouting filming locations and hired designers and illustrators.
-Key among these were famed production designer Ken Adam, who said, "I was approached by Gene Roddenberry and we got on like a house on fire"; he was employed to design the film.
-Adam hired artist Ralph McQuarrie, fresh off the yet to be released Star Wars.
+Key among these were production designer Ken Adam, who in turn hired artist Ralph McQuarrie, fresh off the yet to be released Star Wars.
 They worked on designs for planets, planetary and asteroid bases, a black hole "shroud", a crystalline "super brain", and new concepts for the Enterprise, including interiors that Adam later revisited for the film Moonraker and a flat-hulled starship design (frequently credited to McQuarrie, but which McQuarrie's own book identifies as an Adam design).
 McQuarrie wrote that "there was no script" and that much of the work was "winging it".
 When that film folded after three months for Adam and "a month and a half" for McQuarrie, their concepts were shelved, although a handful of them were revisited in later productions.

 The first draft of the completed script was not finished until March 1, 1977, and it was described as "a script by committee" and rejected by the studio a few weeks later.
 Bryant and Scott had been caught between Roddenberry and Kaufman's conflicting ideas of what the film should be and Paramount's indecision.
 Feeling it was "physically impossible" to produce a script that satisfied all parties, they left the project by mutual consent on March 18, 1977.
 "We begged to be fired."
-Kaufman reconceived the story with Spock as the captain of his own ship and featuring Toshiro Mifune as Spock's Klingon nemesis, but on May 8 Katzenberg informed the director that the film was canceled, less than three weeks before Star Wars was released.
+Kaufman reconceived the story with Spock as the captain of his own ship and featuring Toshiro Mifune as Spock's Klingon nemesis, but on May 8 Katzenberg informed the director that the film was cancelled, less than three weeks before Star Wars was released.